mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-02.md

 <!-- > -->

-Changing state by calling the setter function caues the component to render.
+Changing state by calling the setter function causes the component to render.
 This is why we see the component update!

 Just changing the value of state is not enough.
 For example: `<button onClick={() => count + 1}>` would not display the new count!